kby-ai/Automatic-License-Plate-Recognition-Python/README.md

 You can visit our YouTube video for ANPR/ALPR model's performance [here](https://www.youtube.com/watch?v=sLBYxgMdXlA) to see how well our demo app works.</br></br>
 [![ANPR/ALPR Demo](https://img.youtube.com/vi/sLBYxgMdXlA/0.jpg)](https://www.youtube.com/watch?v=sLBYxgMdXlA)</br>

+## Application of ALPR
+`Automatic license-plate recognition (ALPR)` is a technology that uses `OCR(optical character recognition)` on images to read vehicle registration plates.
+It can use existing closed-circuit television, road-rule enforcement cameras, or cameras specifically designed for the task.
+ALPR can be used by police forces around the world for law enforcement purposes, including to check if a vehicle is registered or licensed.
+It is also used for electronic toll collection on pay-per-use roads and as a method of cataloguing the movements of traffic, for example by highways agencies.</br>
+`ALPR` has many uses including:
+- Recovering stolen cars
+- Identifying drivers with an open warrant for arrest
+- Catching speeders by comparing the average time it takes to get from stationary camera A to stationary camera B
+- Determining what cars do and do not belong in a parking garage
+- Expediting parking by eliminating the need for human confirmation of parking passes